 Extreme Trail Runners

 If you've ever looked up at a random rocky mountain and thought, I'd like to run straight up that, these shoes may be for you.
 Essentially a pair of rugged trail shoes on steroids, these extreme trail running shoes are made of the most resilient materials.
-They usually offer maximum torsional rigidity (think twisting the sole of your foot) with the help of more resilient midsoles.
+They usually offer maximum torsional rigidity (think twisting the sole of your foot), and offer great foot protection, but due to their stiffness, they can take time to get used to.

 When you're running on terrain like this, a literal lava field in Oregon's Mt.
 Jefferson Wilderness, you need a burly, protective running shoe.